 You can see the flavor that I get here

-Although it doesn't as many flavor choices it has the superfoods thats all of us could benefit from, has better nutritional value, is better tasting, and is has higher customer reviews.
+Although it doesn't have as many flavor choices, it has the superfoods that all of us could benefit from, has better nutritional value, is better tasting, and it has higher customer reviews.

 Ka’Chava has one of the best ingredient panels that we’ve seen.